Frequently Asked Questions

 How does legislation relate to the Canada Revenue Agency?

-- Upon legislation, once the Canada Revenue Agency (CRA) is notified, patients will be able to claim their massage therapy treatments as a medical expense on their annual tax return.
+- Upon regulation, once the Canada Revenue Agency (CRA) is notified, patients will be able to claim their massage therapy treatments as a medical expense on their annual tax return.

 When will massage therapy treatments be exempt from the GST?